Cleopatra the Alchemist

 Cleopatra the Alchemist (Greek: Κλεοπάτρα; fl. c.
-3rd century AD) was a Greek alchemist, author, and philosopher.
+3rd century AD) was born and raised in Alexandria Egypt.
+She was an Egyptian alchemist, writer, and philosopher.
 She experimented with practical alchemy but is also credited as one of the four female alchemists who could produce the philosopher's stone.
 Some writers consider her to be the inventor of the alembic, a distillation apparatus.

 Cleopatra the Alchemist appears to have been active in Alexandria in the 3rd century or 4th century A.D.
 She is associated with the school of alchemy typified by Mary the Jewess and Comarius.
 These alchemists used complex apparatus for distillation and sublimation.

 Identity and misnomers

 Cleopatra is a pseudonym for an unknown author or group of authors.
 She is not the same person as Cleopatra VII.
 Nonetheless, she is referred to as Cleopatra, Queen of Egypt, in some later works.

-One example of this can be found in Basillica Philosophica by Johann Daniel Mylius (1618), where her seal is pictured alongside the motto: "The divine is hidden from the people according to the wisdom of the Lord".
+One example of this can be found in Basilica Philosophica by Johann Daniel Mylius (1618), where her seal is pictured alongside the motto: "The divine is hidden from the people according to the wisdom of the Lord".

 She is also conflated with Cleopatra the Physician.
 The two supposedly lived during the same time and are said to have similar styles in their writing, both having grand imagery.

 Cleopatra is used as a character within the dialogue of the alchemical texts themselves.

 Contributions to alchemy

 Cleopatra was a foundational figure in alchemy, contemporary with or even pre-dating Zosimos of Panopolis.
-Michael Maier, author of Atalanta Fugiens (1618), names her as one of the four women who knew how to make the philosopher's stone, along with Maria the Jewess, Medera, and Taphnutia.
+Michael Maier, author of Atalanta Fugiens (1618), names her as one of the four women who knew how to make the philosopher's stone, along with Maria the Jewess, Medera, and Paphnutia.
 Cleopatra was mentioned with great respect in the Arabic encyclopedia Kitab al-Fihrist from 988.
 She is sometimes credited with the invention of the alembic.
 Also trying to quantify alchemy and its experiments, Cleopatra worked with weights and measures.

 Three alchemical texts related to Cleopatra survive.
 The text titled A Dialogue of Cleopatra and the Philosophers exists, but cannot be attributed to her.
 Jack Lindsay calls this discourse "the most imaginative and deeply felt document left by the alchemist".